 “We are all here for and because of one another.”

-Lauren returns to Dothan all the way from Owensboro Kentucky.
-Where she trained for 13 years with Joy Johnson and Owensboro dance theater.
-Lauren has worked as a counselor for jazz on tap on tour, and has performed throughout the country as well as Costa Rica.
-She received her professional training at Western Kentucky University; Where she was a company member and dance major with a stage electrics minor.
-She worked wardrobe and electrics for a variety mix of touring broadway shows including Beauty and the Beast and Drowsy Chaperone.
+Originally from Owensboro, Kentucky Lauren has returned for her 6th season with Prj and 5th year company member.
+She received her professional training at Western Kentucky University where she was a company member and dance major with a stage electrics minor.
+Lauren has worked as a counselor for Jazz on Tap on tour, and has performed throughout the country as well as Costa Rica.
+She worked wardrobe and electrics for a variety of touring broadway shows including Beauty and the Beast and Drowsy Chaperone.
 Lauren recently expanded her talents into the color guard world.
 She taught movement and choreographed for multiple award winning high schools in the Kentucky and Tennessee region.
-She was a principal dancer for Patti Rutland jazz for three seasons and One Love dance company out of Lexington Kentucky for one season.
-She is extremely excited to be returning to Patti Rutland Jazz and to be teaching in the Outreach program again and for the Patti Rutland Jazz Dance Center!
+She is extremely excited to be returning to BEYONDance outreach and PRJ Dance Center!
+Lauren would like to dedicate this season to her biggest fans, her parents.

 Veronica began dancing at age 2 and continued to train through her childhood to today.
 She grew up studying Ballet, Tap, Jazz, Pointe, Lyrical, and Hip-Hop at The Kelly School of Dance under Kathy Campbell and Vince Johnson.
 At age 6 she began twirling baton and twirled as a majorette in high school and now trains others in baton as well.
 She attended Chipola College as a Theatre major for years 2013-2015 where she learned to sing, build stage sets, and work a sound system and lights for a show.
 In 2015 she auditioned for the PRJ Dance Company and became an apprentice dancer for the season where she performed in Santa's Workshop, Spotlight on Broadway, and Playlist.
 Loving the continuous challenges PRJ gave her to exceed her dance skill, she auditioned again and is excited to begin her first year as a Principle Dancer for Patti Rutland Jazz Dance company for the 2016 year.
 She is a dance instructor at PRJ as the Adult Ballet Instructor, the Cultural Arts Center as a Ballet Instructor, and also at To The Pointe Dance Academy teaching tap, leaps and turns, baton, and pointe.
 She is also happy to begin teaching dance at Highlands Elementary School with the PRJ outreach program.